Title I, Part C, Education of Migratory Children

 The mission of the migrant program is to provide educational and human resource service opportunities that strengthen and enhance the development of the migrant child and the migrant family.
 The migrant program focuses primarily on the educational needs of the migrant child and attempts to alleviate barriers to successful educational achievement.

-For a map all Kentucky Migrant Education Program regions, click here.
+For a map of all Kentucky Migrant Education Program regions, click here.

 Kentucky Migrant Program Staff